menu

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the Grand Boulevard Southeast neighborhood in Chicago are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 62.7% of U.S. neighborhoods.
-With 20.6% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 70.6% of U.S. neighborhoods.
+The neighbors in the Grand Boulevard Southeast neighborhood in Chicago are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 45.4% of the neighborhoods in America.
+With 17.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 66.4% of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Grand Boulevard Southeast neighborhood, 39.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 24.7% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (23.0%), and 14.4% in government jobs, whether they are in local, state, or federal positions.
+In the Grand Boulevard Southeast neighborhood, 47.0% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 20.2% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (16.5%), and 16.3% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Languages